What Is Urbex: Everything To Know About Urban Exploration

 Research and Planning

-Before you go into ANY abandoned building, do some research and planning.
+Before you go into ANY abandoned building, do some quick research and planning.

 Before you go inside the building, get on Google and type in the address/name of the building you’ve found and see if you can find any information on the building itself.